galaxyproject/galaxy-hub/src/tutorials/collections/index.md

 ## Renaming collections

-To rename a collection simply click on it:
+To rename a collection click on its name:

 |      |
 |------|